UTS-eResearch/datacrate/spec/1.0/data_crate_specification_v1.0.md

 # DataCrate Specification version 1.0.0 rc1

 This is a release candidate.
-The final version 1.0 release is planned for October 2018.
+The final version 1.0 release is planned for Q1 2019.

 As this spec is still under development, v1.0 will be updated and committed to github here: https://github.com/UTS-eResearch/datacrate/tree/master/spec/1.0 .